syntaxError-23/finance-data-analysis/README.md

 ## How do I access the page?

-The project is available github pages.
+The project is available via github pages.
 [Click here](https://syntaxerror-23.github.io/finance-data-analysis/) to access it.